pandas-dev/pandas/doc/source/install.rst

 Installation
 ************

-You have the option to install an official release or to build the development version from the source repository.
-If you choose to install from source and are on Windows, you will have to ensure that you have a compatible C compiler (MinGW or Visual Studio) installed. `How-to install MinGW on Windows
+You have the option to install an `official release
+<http://pypi.python.org/pypi/pandas>`__ or to build the `development version
+<http://github.com/wesm/pandas>`__.
+If you choose to install from source and
+are running Windows, you will have to ensure that you have a compatible C compiler (MinGW or Visual Studio) installed. `How-to install MinGW on Windows
 <http://docs.cython.org/src/tutorial/appendix.html>`__

 Python version support
 ~~~~~~~~~~~~~~~~~~~~~~

 Officially Python 2.5 to 2.7.
-I will aim for Python 3.x support in a future
+I will aim for Python 3.x support in the next
 release.
 Python 2.4 support is being phased out since the userbase has shrunk
 significantly.